Category Archives: Writing tools (non-fiction)

-Thesis Statements To make thesis statements more obvious, consider the following: Thesis statements are always statements.
-While they often answer questions, they are not questions themselves.
-A thesis is a one-sentence summary answer to the question that leads to the … Continue reading
+Begin with your thesis statement.
+To make thesis statements more obvious, consider the following: Thesis statements are always statements.
+While they often answer questions, they are not questions themselves A thesis is a one-sentence summary of the problem and solution … Continue reading

 “’Rhetoric’ has come down to us today simply as high-flown, windy and empty talk.
 It had a completely different meaning to the Greeks.
 Rhetoric was a crucially important technical discovery of the way language actually works and can be manipulated: … Continue reading